napatech/dpdk/ntacc_readme.md

 |`ingress`      |                                                        |

 ## Priority <a name="Priority"></a>
 If multiple filters are used, priority is used to select the order of the filters.
 The filter with the highest priority will always be the filter to be used.
-If filters overlap, for example an ethernet filter sending the packets to queue 0 and an IPv4 filter sending the packets to queue 1 (filters overlap as IPv4 packets are also ethernet packets), then the filter with the highest priority is used.
+If filters overlap, for example an ethernet filter sending the packets to queue 0 and an IPv4 filter sending the packets to queue 1 (filters overlap as IPv4 packets are also ethernet packets), the filter with the highest priority is used.

 If the ethernet filter has the highest priority, all packets will go to queue 0 and no packets will go to queue 1.